 Developers who publish an actor can now charge users a monthly rental fee, ranging from a few dollars to hundreds per month.
 100% of the rental fee goes to the developer, Apify will just charge the customers for the cloud infrastructure with regular platform costs.

-So here is the deal: Just focus on building your code, Apify will help you find customers for it, and will take care of running it for them.
+So here's the deal: Just focus on building your code, Apify will help you find customers for it, and will take care of running it for them.

 We believe we live in an age where a single coder with basic skills, living anywhere in the world, should be able to easily build useful software and ship it to thousands of people.
 We’ll help you make a good living doing that, on your own terms, and without a boss.

 The best ideas for what to build come from your own needs.
 Whenever you need to automate some workflow, ask yourself: are there other people who might be dealing with the same problem?
 If yes, it might be worth publishing the actor.
 Keep in mind that you don’t need to build from scratch, it’s easy to repurpose existing code as an actor, or call existing actors to do the job.

 Finding, trying, and renting actors on Apify is extremely easy for users.
 Hundreds of actors for all kinds of automation use cases have already been published in Apify Store.
 For example: